atmcgrath/upenn-accessible-spaces-dynamic-report/Example.md

 - Building location (GPS coordinates): -75.19524, 39.95222

 - Braille/tactile signage: There *is* Braille/tactile signage: On most signs main floor

+- Inaccessible spaces: There *is* Inaccessible spaces: Some smaller doorways in classrooms and 3rd floor

 ### Building Features